Best DNP Programs in Georgia – 2021

 Health Systems Leadership and Population Health

-This post-masters DNP is a hybrid program that facilitates working nurses to balance academics with their professional and personal commitments.
+This post-masters DNP program in Georgia is a hybrid program that facilitates working nurses to balance academics with their professional and personal commitments.
 This degree can be earned either with a specialization in Health Systems Leadership or Population Health.
 While the former is offered only as a full-time option, spanning over four semesters, the latter is offered in both, part-time and full-time schedules.
 The health systems track mainly prepares you for leadership roles that transform healthcare systems, whereas the population track is designed to provide you with an in-depth understanding of various factors that influence health.

 DNP Tracks: Nurse Anesthesia